Dartanlla/OWS/docs/faq.md

     Are transitions between Zone Server Instances seamless?
   </summary>

-Currently this is not support in OWS 2.0.
-While seamless transitions are achievable by default Unreal Engine is not designed for it.
-OWS uses Unreal Engine's map travel system which by default unloads the current map before loading the new one.
-That said, you are free to implement your own logic without using Unreal Engine's client travel functionality to achieve a seamless transition experience.
+Seamless transitions are not currently supported in OWS 2.
+While seamless transitions are achievable, by default Unreal Engine does not support it.
+OWS uses Unreal Engine's client travel system which by default unloads the current map before loading the new one.
 </details>

 <details markdown="block">